-The Story Board project is the story of the MTN (the largest telecommunications company in Africa) and its new space, CoLab produced in an experiential design.
+The Story Board project is the story of the MTN, the largest telecommunications company in Africa, and its new space, CoLab, produced in an experiential design.
 It is all about collaboration/cooperation/co-existence.
-They wanted to create something visually striking, that could fill the role of telling an immersive depiction of their story, while also being visually attractive.
+MTN wanted to create something visually striking, that could fill the role of telling an immersive depiction of their story, while also being visually attractive.
 It gives viewers a chance to spend their time in a fun and unique way and creates a lasting impression.

 Mustard helped them to bring their idea to life by producing an interactive wall, using the Touch Board and projection mapping.
 We caught up with Tim Apter, Producer & Director at Mustard , to find more about the story board.

 The team started by researching the history of the company, with the help of the HR team at MTN, they were about to learn about great stories and landmark moments in the company from 1994 until now.
 Then, their in-house team illustrated the artwork as both a “base” layer – that would be applied to the wall – and an active layer, which would come alive through projection mapping software.

 Although they had a few months lead time for the opening of the venue, one area where they did not have a lot of time was the physical installation of the wall.
 The room was only ready for them a week before the facility opened – and it was a shell.
 They needed to build the frame of the wall, apply the artwork and do all the wiring in just 3 or 4 days.